 Be sure to research and apply for any scholarships that are offered by the school, professional organizations or other sources.

 There are a variety of federal grants available to students.
 You may also qualify for grants from other organizations.
-Typically, this type of aid is based on financial need, so you may have to provide financial information.
+Typically, this type of aid is based on financial need, so you may have to provide financial information by completing the FAFSA.

 - Student Loans